Explore health content from A to Z.

 A rotator cuff can tear due to a sudden injury or from overuse.
 This can cause pain, weakness, and loss of normal shoulder movement.

 During surgery, torn rotator cuff tendons may be trimmed.
 The tendons are then reattached to the humerus.
-This is done with sutures, anchors, or surgical tacks.
+This is done with stitches, anchors, or surgical tacks.

 A stretched capsule will remain loose.
 A loose capsule can’t hold the joint firmly in place.
 The bones of the joint may feel like they move too much.